 Local social media marketing is the science of building a community of social media followers that are a demographic fit with your best customers and live or work within the geographic reach of your business.
 So, if your best customer is a 40 – 50 year old woman interested in cooking who owns a dog, you can reach her directly.
-Inexpensively you can build a relationship and more efficiently promote offers, specials, recruit new staff, or develop her interest in your business.
+Inexpensively you can build a relationship and more efficiently promote offers, specials, recruit new staff after conduction a background check, or develop her interest in your business.

 Your goal?
 Turn these “new friends” into community followers and then into customers.